Mahi15171/Calculator/README.md

 # Calculator
-Calculator using Html, CSS and javascript.
+Calculator using HTML, CSS and javascript.